Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Results

 \subsection{Cross-Domain Comparisons}

-Since the embeddings are learned in an unsupervised manner, it could be memoryless on the base-class information and become more generalizable on novel domains.
-With the embedding meta-learned on the base class set of {\it Mini}ImageNet, we evaluate it on CUB~\cite{WahCUB_200_2011}.
+Since the embeddings are learned in an unsupervised manner, it could be memoryless of the base-class information and become more generalizable on novel domains.
+With the embedding meta-learned on the base class set of {\it Mini}ImageNet, we evaluate (meta-test) it on CUB~\cite{WahCUB_200_2011}.
 CUB is a fine-grained dataset on different species of birds.
 Following the splits of~\cite{YeHZS2018Learning}, 50 classes are randomly selected from CUB as the meta-test set, where 5-way \{1,5,20\}-shot tasks are sampled for embedding evaluation in Table~\ref{tab:cub}.

-Results verify improvements on the in-domain evaluation also generalize to novel domains.
-TSP-Head gets the best results in all cases.
+Results verify that improvements on the in-domain evaluations also generalize to novel domains.
+We find TSP-Head gets the best results in all cases, which is consistent with its motivation --- an auxiliary task-specific projection head makes the pre-adapted embedding becomes more generalizable even to other domains.